marcin-piela/react-fetching-library/docs/README.md

 ## Options

-During creating instacje of Client you can pass additional options:
+During creating instance of Client you can pass additional options:

 ```js
 import { Client as createClient } from 'react-fetching-library';